Introduction

 http://maplesyrup-cs6.hatenablog.com/entry/2018/11/01/113345

-- Pose mode: for moving the bones after associating the mesh with the bones
+- Pose mode: A mode for moving the bones after associating the mesh with the bones

-- Weight paint mode: a mode that allows you to associate a mesh with a bone and then see and edit which part of the mesh is associated with each bone.
+- Weight paint mode: A mode that allows you to associate a mesh with bones, and then see and edit which part of the mesh is associated with each bone.

 - [Ctrl]+[J]: Merge selected meshes